lauracowen/openliberty-mugrug/README.md

 Note that in some of the photos of the template in these instructions and the photos I took of my own sewing, the template pieces shown look slightly different from the template provided with these instructions.
 That's because I revised the labelling and the order of sections in the final template.
 But the pattern is the same.

-The template and instructions for this patter are by Laura Cowen but the Open Liberty logo, the design on which it is based, is [owned and licensed by IBM](https://github.com/OpenLiberty/logos/blob/main/LICENSE.adoc).
+The template and instructions for this pattern are by Laura Cowen but the Open Liberty logo, the design on which it is based, is [owned and licensed by IBM](https://github.com/OpenLiberty/logos/blob/main/LICENSE.adoc).

 ## Materials